ramakrishna-c16/multi-select-component/README.md

 # multi-select-component
 Multi Select Dropdown component for Angular 4

-Use <multi-selector-dropdown />, wherever you want multi select dropdown.
+Use "<multi-selector-dropdown />", wherever you want multi select dropdown.

 Send the data you want in dropdown in list property.